twosigma/beakerx-www/_home_subpages/faq.md

 features have been the most difficult to fit into Jupyter.

-BeakerX has polyglot magics to allow running multiple languages in the same notebook.
+BeakerX has polyglot magics to allow running multiple languages in the same notebook, and it supports bidirectional autotranslation as well, however its implementation is not yet as complete as the original.

-BeakerX has a prototype implementation of autotranslation that works between Python and JavaScript, and the JVM languages and JavaScript.
-A more complete implementation is on the agenda.

 ## Can I install BeakerX with pip instead of conda?